-2.49 The PRA acknowledges that firms may need to include free text in Statements of Responsibilities to clarify and elaborate on the responsibilities of Senior Managers.
+2.48 The PRA acknowledges that firms may need to include free text in Statements of Responsibilities to clarify and elaborate on the responsibilities of Senior Managers.

-2.50 However, in order to avoid the risk of Statements of Responsibilities becoming unduly complex, heavily caveated or unclear, all of which would go against the spirit of the SMR, the PRA has a suggested 300 word limit (stated in the Statement of Responsibilities template form) on the amount of free text that firms can use to describe each responsibility (Prescribed and Additional) which they allocate to a Senior Manager.
+2.49 However,In order to avoid the risk of Statements of Responsibilities becoming unduly complex, heavily caveated or unclear, all of which would go against the spirit of the SMR, the PRA has a suggested 300 word limit (stated in the Statement of Responsibilities template form) on as a guide to the amount of free text that firms can should use to describe each responsibility which they allocate to a Senior Manager (Prescribed, Overall and/or Additional).
 So, for example, where a firm allocates three responsibilities to a given Senior Manager, the PRA would normally expect these responsibilities to be described in no more than 900 words in total.
+The PRA considers that 300 words should be sufficient for firms to provide an appropriate level of detail on each responsibility they allocate.
+However, save for smaller, less complex firms, it is equally likely that text significantly below the suggested 300 words will fall below the level of detail necessary to appropriately facilitate supervisory interactions.